Great white shark

 As the biggest meat-eating sharks, great white sharks average between 4 and 7 meters but have been recorded at lengths over 11 meters.
 Great white sharks, which have torpedo-shaped bodies and pointed snouts, get their name from the distinctive white coloring on their undersides.

-Due to severe overfishing, great white sharks are listed as “Vulnerable” on the IUCN’s Red List.
-Even though they are protected internationally under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), great white sharks continue to be targeted for their teeth and jaws, which are sold on the black market.
+Due to severe overfishing, white sharks are listed as “Vulnerable” on the IUCN’s Red List.
+Even though they are protected internationally under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), great whites continue to be targeted for their teeth and jaws, which are sold on the black market.